266 related texts · Page 1 of 6

 The tradition grapples with this question in fascinating ways, especially when you bring the sea into the equation.
 The Yalkut Shimoni, a compilation of rabbinic commentary on the ...

-We often think of it as a clearly defined space, but the ancient texts offer a more nuanced, even dynamic, picture.
+It is often remembered as a clearly defined space, but the ancient texts offer a more nuanced, even dynamic, picture.
 It's not just about drawing lines on a map.
-It's about the Jewis...
+It's about the Jew...

 "When you cross the Jordan."
 Just six words, really.
 "Ki ta'avrun et ha-Yarden."
 But packed inside is a promise, a destiny, and a whole lot of hope.
 What's it all about?
 Well, it c...

 That even the greatest among us can have their moments of… well, let’s call it humility.
-Today, we’re diving into a fascinating passage from Bamidbar Rabbah, a collection of rabbin...
+It’s a section that explores how even Moses, the ultimate lawgiver, experienced moments whe...